GreenMountainPower/spring-cloud-netflix-microservices/README.md

     serviceUrl:
       defaultZone: ${eureka-server.uri:http://127.0.0.1:8761}/eureka/
 ```
+which tells this client where to find the Eureka Server Retistry to register at.
+If there are multiple servers to register at, the above property can be provided with multiple comma separated uri's.

+The `server.port` property for the "client" modules are set to 0 to facilitate starting up multiple instances.
 Bening able to run multiple instances of a service opens up the gateway for setting up Load Balancing.
 To enable client side load balancing, the below dependency is added:
 ```bash
 		<dependency>
 			<groupId>org.springframework.cloud</groupId>